MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_port_debug_report_interface.md

 #### - DbgReportSecondaryData

 The DbgReportSecondaryData function appends data to an initial error report that was previously created by DbgReportCreate.

-#### - DbgReportComplete

-The DbgReportComplete function closes an error report and frees any resources associated with the report.

 ## -remarks